DecisionsDev/odm-docker-kubernetes/platform/azure/README-GATEWAY.md

 IBM Usage Metering Service gathers metrics to monitor compliance and create reports.
 It captures business value metrics for auditing purposes and to visualize metric usage in reporting tools, and sends the information to IBM Software Central.
 For more details, see [Collecting and sending usage metrics](https://www.ibm.com/docs/en/odm/9.6.0?topic=production-collecting-sending-usage-metrics)

 From ODM 9.6.0 onwards, it is required to install this metering service in the **same namespace as ODM**.
 ODM will systematically report usage metrics to the metering service through a CronJob.
 If the service is not installed, the job fails when it runs.
 For more information about the installation and configuration of UMS, see [Installing the usage metering service](https://www.ibm.com/docs/en/odm/9.6.0?topic=metrics-installing-metering).
-In this tutorial, we assume that ODM and UMS are installed in the same namespace `default`.
+In this tutorial, we assume that ODM and UMS are installed in the same namespace.

 #### Troubleshooting